WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email-week-three.md

 4. Document the action items and make sure they are in the weekly email update for next week

 ## Onboarding documentation

-Please [read through the onboarding document](https://doi.org/10.6084/m9.figshare.23280815) as this will help you ease your way into WEHI.

 Here are a few things you can do: